 Determination: No significant impact.
 Water will be diverted using a well with a pump, and use will be measured using a meter supplied by DNRC.
-Graham Drilling Inc, a licensed driller (license number WWC-693), has constructed the well in accordance with the rules of the Board of Water Well Contractors.
+Jones Welding and Drilling Company, a licensed driller, has constructed the well in accordance with the rules of the Board of Water Well Contractors.
+A well log was filed with the Montana Bureau of Mines and Geology for the construction of this well.
 The diversion works should not create significant channel impacts, flow modifications, or barriers.
 No significant impacts to existing resources have been identified.